Nonexpansive directions in the Jeandel-Rao Wang shift: Nonexpansive directions in Symbolic dynamical systems

 \begin{definition} A topological partition $\mathcal{P}$ of $M$ gives a \textbf{\emph{symbolic representation}} of $(M, \ZZ^2,R)$ if for every $w \in \mathcal{X}_{\mathcal{P},R}$, the intersection $\cap_{n = 0}^{\infty}\overline{D_n}(w)$ consists of exactly one point $m \in M$.
 We call $w$ a \textbf{\emph{symbolic representation}} of $m$. \end{definition}

 An important consequence of the fact that a partition $\Pcal$ gives a symbolic representation of the dynamical system $(M,\Z^2,R)$ is the existence of a factor map $f:\Xcal_{\Pcal,R}\to M$ which commutes the $\Z^2$-actions.
-In the spirit of \cite[Prop.~6.5.8]{LindDouglas1995AItS} for $\Z$-actions, we have the following proposition whose proof can be found in \cite{Lab1} when the compact metric space $M$ is a 2-dimensional torus $\boldsymbol{T} = \RR^2 / \Gamma$ for some lattice $\Gamma$ in $\RR^2$, i.e., a discrete subgroup of the additive group $\RR^2$ with 2 linearly independent generators, and that $R$ is a $\ZZ^2$-rotation on $\boldsymbol{T}$.
+In the spirit of \cite[Prop.~6.5.8]{LindDouglas1995AItS} for $\Z$-actions, we have the following proposition whose proof can be found in \cite{Lab1} when the compact metric space $M$ is a 2-dimensional torus.